Annette Mangaard

 Annette Mangaard is a Danish/Canadian filmmaker, artist, writer, director, and producer, whose films and installations have been shown internationally at art galleries, cinematheques and film festivals.
 With a practice rooted in theatrical drama and explorative documentary, Mangaard's films investigate notions and nuances of freedom within the confines of structural expectations.
 Mangaard's early films are filled with experimental visual effects, footage is often shot in Super 8 and reshot in 16mm and then printed optically frame by frame.
 The result is a grainy textured look, with images that are saturated in colour.

 Mangaard is recognised as an early contributor to Canada's film development, and is one of the co-founders of the IMAGES: Festival Independent Film/Video.
 Mangaard has written and directed more than 20 films and installation projects, many of which received awards.
 Toronto's 2019 Contact Festival features new work in an exhibition from Mangaard, Water Fall: A Cinematic Installation, on at Charles Street Video, May 9–June 15, 2019.

 Early life and education

 Born in Lille Vaerlose, Denmark, Mangaard immigrated to Canada with her family in 1960, and was raised in (and around) Scarborough.
 Mangaard completed an Honours in General Studies program at Ontario College of Art and Design, 1977–1981.
-In 2017 Mangaard completed a Masters at OCAD University, where she was awarded a medal for outstanding work.
+In 2017 Mangaard completed a master's degree at OCAD University, where she was awarded a medal for outstanding work.